1456 (11th June)

 1470 (25th July)

-Anne was betrothed to the son of King Henry VI, Edward, Prince of Wales at Angers Cathedral.
+Anne Neville was betrothed to the son of King Henry VI, Edward, Prince of Wales, at Angers Cathedral.

 1470 (13th September)

-Anne’s father, Warwick and the Duke of Clarence returned to England at the head of an army and landed at Plymouth.
+The Earl of Warwick and George Duke of Clarence landed at Plymouth at the head of an army.

 1470 (30th October)

 was restored to the English throne with Warwick as chief minister.

 Anne Neville married Henry VI’s son and heir, Edward, at the Chateau d’Amboise.